-"The Birth of Bernoulli" by Francis Kayali is one of my new favorite teaching pieces.
-Composed in the style of a chorale, it lacks any time signature or bar lines, giving the player freedom to explore phrasing and pacing.
+"The Birth of Bernoulli" by Francis Kayali is composed in the style of a chorale, it lacks any time signature or bar lines, giving the player freedom to explore phrasing and pacing.
 It is also an excellent piece to work on chord voicing, dynamic control and pedaling.
 While not a conventional "etude" aimed at finger dexterity, it is a kind of forearm and wrist etude as it helps to develop the controlled and fluid movements necessary for subtle dynamic changes and the phrasing of chords.
 It is the last piece from Kayali's set of Winter Pieces.

 Watch this performance of Godwin Sadoh's "Nigerian Wedding Dance" performed on organ!
 The piano version is available here.

 Digging through her library, Kathryn found Children's Album by Eduard Chagagortjan which includes very attractive pieces for students.
 Most pieces are at the intermediate level, and she has chosen a few to add to the suggested repertoire lists.